Tuesday, June 18, 2013

 4. Guarantee debts

 If you have guaranteed a debt for another person (ie a spouse or a family member) or you have personally guaranteed a business debt and the debt has not been paid and you wish to declare yourself bankrupt, then you should list in your bankruptcy application all parties you have provided a personal guarantee.
-Your bankruptcy trustee will then write to all parties you have provided a personally guarantee to and provide them with the opportunity to claim in your bankruptcy.
+Your bankruptcy trustee will then write to all parties you have provided a personal guarantee to and provide them with the opportunity to claim in your bankruptcy.

 5. Non- provable debts